leonlarsson/case-sim/README.md

+> [!NOTE]
+> This project, including any future major code changes and the original domain, has been transferred to new owners.
+>
+> The current repository is now at https://case-sim.leonlarsson.com/

 # Counter-Strike Case Simulator

 A toy project to simulate opening cases in Counter-Strike.
 Built with Next.js, Tailwind, PostgreSQL, Drizzle ORM, and TypeScript.